haskell/clc-stackage/README.md

 The procedure is as follows:

-1. Rebase changes, mandated by your proposal, atop of `ghc-9.10` branch.
+1. Rebase changes, mandated by your proposal, atop of `ghc-9.10.2` tag.
+Mind: the branch `ghc-9.10` is not okay since different minor versions may ship different boot libraries.
+Mind that you want to probably also use the default flavour (not e.g. `devel2` as that may also cause issues)

 2. Compile a patched GHC, say, `~/ghc/_build/stage1/bin/ghc`.